 This is one of only three possible cases of mode/tonic change.
-The other two are determined by other tritone changes that add up to a tritone, namely 2 and 4 steps in opposite directions, or 1 and 5 steps in opposite directions (which follows directly from the earlier table of classical modes listed in tritone order).
-The biggest change in terms of difficulty is 4 steps altering 4 notes (these are the "giant steps" of Coltrane's jazz classic).
-The case of 5 steps altering 5 notes is conceptually simpler because it can be understood as all notes altered by a half tone, including the tritone notes.
+The other two are determined by other tritone changes that add up to a tritone, namely 2 steps in opposite directions and 4 steps in the opposite directions to them, or 1 step in opposite directions and 5 steps in the opposite directions to them.
+The number of steps determines tritone changes, tonic changes and altered notes The biggest change in terms of difficulty is 4 altered notes.
+The case of 5 altered notes is, surprisingly, less difficult because it can be understood as all notes altered by a half tone (see examples in Chapter 4).